robertgshaw/pacman/README.md

     The player moves around the board by clicking "awsd" and "q" to quit.
     The server currently runs on the localhost.

+## Immediate Next Steps
+    1) Dockerize the server side application
+    2) Put server onto AWS + enable access over open internet (vs today via) - starting with EC2 to learn
+    3) Potentially, play around with ECS / EKS

 ## Longer Term Goals:
+    1) Put client side code into the browser w/ a GUI (vs command line today)
-    1) Build pacman features into the game
+    2) Build more robust pacman features into the game
-    2) Allow server to hold multiple simultaneous games
+    3) Allow server to hold multiple simultaneous games
-    3) Put Server onto AWS and actually run over the internet (vs localhost)
-    4) Move the Client Side code into a browser

 ## Project Design
 ### Server: